radivot/myelo/CML/michor05/identifiability/README.md

 # save as KeSensTimeCrs.png by hand from gui
 ```
 ![](outs/KeSensTimeCrs.png)

 Arrows in the main plot match circles in the upper right.

-Sensitivities for all parameters are created below.
+Sensitivities for all parameters are created by this
 ```
 Sfun <- sensFun(biCost, pars)
 summary(Sfun)